benisai/Openwalla/README.md

 # Openwalla Dashboard

-A modern dashboard interface for network monitoring and management built with React, TypeScript, and Tailwind CSS.
+A modern dashboard interface for monitoring OpenWRT using React, TypeScript, and Tailwind CSS.

+Inspiration came from the Firewalla app, thus the name 'Openwalla'.

+This software was created for my personal use, but I'm sharing it with others in hopes they find it useful.

+SOFTWARE IS ALPHA at this point.
+Things are broken, and some things dont work. :)
+I will update/fix things as I have time but I'd love PRs to make this into a nicer / polished project.

 ## Router Setup
 * Install Software (nlbwnon, vnstat2, netdata)